PACTF/pactf/docs/host.md

 You must create at least one window before running your project.
 Otherwise, the behavior of CTFlex is undefined.

+#### Customizing CTFlex further

+You should not need to modify any source code of the CTFlex app.
+It is recommended not to so that you can receive updates for CTFlex, and diagnose problems more easily because you are using the same unmodified CTFlex as others.
+If you genuinely do want to achieve something for which you would need to modify or duplicate CTFlex functionality, consider contributing that change back to CTFlex by reading the [developer documentation](./dev.md).

+To change just the look or content of a page, yoyou can inspect what [template](https://docs.djangoproject.com/en/1.9/topics/templates/) and static scripts or stylesheets CTFlex uses for that page.
+Then you can create templates, stylesheets or scripts of that same name in your app’s `templates` or `static` folder.
+So if you were overriding a templates stored in `ctflex/templates/ctflex/foo/bar.html`, you would create the template `yourctf/templates/ctflex/foo/bar.html`.
+Some templates in particular that you might want to change are:

+- `templates/ctflex/base/footer.snippet.html`
+- `templates/ctflex/text/*`
+- `templates/ctflex/text/base.template.html`
+- `static/ctflex/css/*`

+If you want to change some behavior for a URL, in your project’s `urls.py`, where you include all of CTFlex’s URLs, you can [add a preceding line](http://stackoverflow.com/a/9343212/1292652) that routes the URL to the the view CTFlex would have routed to except you decorate CTFlex’s view or entirely replace it.
+However, many CTFlex views [take arguments](https://docs.djangoproject.com/en/1.9/topics/http/urls/#passing-extra-options-to-view-functions) that let you customize their behavior without needing to decorate or duplicate them, so look into that first.

 ### Writing Problems